 Betty Esperanza has been building communities worldwide for two decades through her passion to unite people of all cultures to champion causes in the philanthropic and arts and culture spheres.
 She studied diplomacy and business development and marketing while juggling careers as an artist, musician and entertainment manager of Canadian Jazz Musician, Vic Vogel for 10 years, as well as an avid street photographer participating in over 30 International exhibits where some of her black and white series “A BOOK ABOUT DEATH” are archived in the Museum of Modern Art (MoMA NY and MoMA Wales), American Art at the Smithsonian Institution and Musee des Livres de Paris to name a few.

 She is part of the TED Talks brand and a recent Radio Canada documentary “L’Esperanza de Cuba” tells her story in Cuba about her non-profit, Skateboards For Hope which empowers youth using skateboarding as a tool to break the cycle of poverty.
 It brought her attention to meet Oprah in 2013 and most recently received the Maria Brown Humanitarian Award for her commendable community work.
 Betty is also the Founder of 100 Thousand Poets 4 Change Festival, an annual open mic poetry event in its 10th year providing a safe space for inclusion and diversity.
-Her latest endeavour is working as Project Manager on ELAN’s SELFIES Project which will shine a spotlight on English Speaking Quebeckers, artists and communities.
+Her latest endeavour is working as Project Manager on ELAN’s Waves of Change documentary project which will shine a spotlight on English Speaking Quebeckers, artists and communities.

 Waves of Change